 If your online magazine helps specific people (eg, writers) solve specific problems (eg, write their memoirs, find literary agents, get published, organize writing retreats, etc) and if your articles and ads are targeted to the same subjects, then you will make money.
 Online magazines often don’t make money because they’re too general.
 Actually, it’s online newspapers that don’t make money.
 Their content is news, and isn’t geared towards helping people solve problems.

-Send newsletters – but not like O magazine does
+8. Send newsletters – but not like the big magazines do

-Ironically, I just started sending my Blossom newsletter regularly last month!
+Ironically, I just started sending my Blossom newsletter regularly.
 I’ve never wanted to email people directly (in fact, I deplored sending the newsletter at first) – and it was literally painful for me at first.
 Now I love it.
 I love connecting with readers, and inspiring them with blossoms and blessings.
 You’ll find lots of tips for newsletters and online magazines if you ask Google.

 I saved the worst for last.
 Social media isn’t my strong point.
 I’m a writer, and I just want to be alone in my loft writing and creating images for my articles.
 I have Twitter, Facebook, Google Plus, and Pinterest accounts…but I don’t actually interact on them.
 I just post to them.
 I know this is the “wrong” way to do social media, but I just don’t have time to interact online.

 What type of online magazine are you starting, and how far have you gotten?
 What does “profitable” mean to you? (ie, how much money does your online magazine have to make to be profitable?)
 Your thoughts – big and little – are welcome below.

 If you’ve decided that online magazines aren’t your thing, read 10 Careers for Writers Who Want to Make Money.